 3. The position must be paid

 Mount Saint Vincent University is committed to the delivery of high quality academic programming.
 MSVU demonstrates this commitment by adopting the recruiting ethics and the accreditation standards of Co-operative Education and Work-Integrated Learning Canada (CEWIL).
-The recruiting ethics maintain the integrity of the co-op competition process, while accreditation sets the national quality standards for co-operative education programs.
-The responsibilities of each of the partners (the student, the employer, and the institution) are described below:
+The responsibilities of each of the partners (the student, the employer, and MSVU) are described below.

 It is the student’s responsibility to:

-• Abide by the co-op policies and procedures of the institution
+• Abide by the co-op & internship policies and procedures of the institution.

-• To proceed with a co-op position once a job offer has been accepted
+• Proceed with a co-op or internship position once a job offer has been accepted.

-• Honor their acceptance of a work term as a contractual agreement with the employer
+• Honour their acceptance of a work term as a contractual agreement with the employer.

-• To fully participate in the evaluation process (setting a personal learning plan, participating in the work site visit, reviewing the employer evaluation form and completing the work term report/project
+• Fully participate in the evaluation process (setting a personal learning plan, participating in the work site visit, reviewing the employer evaluation form and completing the work term report/project).

 It is the employer’s responsibility to:

-• Respect the institution’s schedules regarding co-op position postings, interview arrangements and the direct offer process
+• Respect MSVU’s schedules regarding co-op & internship position postings, interview arrangements and the direct offer process.

-• Allow all co-op position offers to be made through the Co-op Office and not discuss offers with candidates before, during or following an interview
+• Allow all co-op & internship position offers to be made through the Co-op & WIL Centre, and not discuss offers with candidates before, during or following an interview.

-• Confirm all co-op position offers in writing
+• Confirm all co-op and internship position offers in writing.

-• Not translate a co-op assignment into a full-time position, encouraging a student to settle for less education
+• Not translate a co-op or internship assignment into a full-time position, encouraging a student to settle for less education.

-• To fully participate in the evaluation process (setting a personal learning plan with the co-op student, participating in the work site visit and completing the employer evaluation form)
+• To fully participate in the evaluation process (setting a personal learning plan with the student, participating in the work site visit and completing the employer evaluation form).

-• Provide mentorship and foster a supportive learning environment for co-op and internship students by; offering guidance, providing regular feedback, creating an environment where students can gain hands-on experience, provide access to resources and training opportunities, define clear learning outcomes and expectations and cultivate a positive and inclusive culture
+• Provide mentorship and foster a supportive learning environment for the student by; offering guidance, providing regular feedback, creating an environment where students can gain hands-on experience, providing access to resources and training opportunities, defining clear learning outcomes and expectations, and cultivating a positive and inclusive culture.

-• Provide equal services to all student and employers
+• Provide equal services to all students and employers.

-• Accommodate employers’ reasonable requests for position postings and interview space
+• Accommodate employers’ reasonable requests for posting positions and interview requests.

-Hiring a MSVU co-op student is easy!
-To post a co-op position, log in to our co-op portal, Career Connects.
+Hiring a MSVU co-op or internship student is easy!
+To post a co-op or internship position, log in to our work-integrated learning portal, Career Connects.
 Career Connects allows you to submit job postings, review applications, arrange interviews and submit rankings following interviews.
 You can view the Career Connects Employer User Guide on our Employer Resources page.

 New employers can create a Career Connects account by following these steps: